MicrobiologyETHZ/mbarq/docs/salmonella.md

 ```

-2. Make sure `mbarq` is installed and you have created and activated the `mbarq` environment
+3. Make sure `mbarq` is installed, and you have created as well as activated the `mbarq` environment.

 ```shell